mclebtec/mc-spring-common/README.md

-# mc-spring-features-runner
+# Complete spring boot features

-A complete repo to hold the features in spring boot 3 and above
+- A complete repository build to test and hold all the spring boot features for learning.
+- A deeper understanding how things work and the way it can be used in different projects.